JohnWongCHN/pycle/README.md

 grant select on dba_constraints to "PYCLE";
 grant select on dba_cons_columns to "PYCLE";
 grant select on dba_hist_snapshot to "PYCLE";
-GRANT EXECUTE ON "SYS"."DBMS_WORKLOAD_REPOSITORY" TO "PYCLE" GRANT EXECUTE ON "SYS"."DBMS_ADVISOR" TO "PYCLE"
+GRANT EXECUTE ON "SYS"."DBMS_WORKLOAD_REPOSITORY" TO "PYCLE";
+GRANT EXECUTE ON "SYS"."DBMS_ADVISOR" TO "PYCLE";
 ```

 - **Run pycle command**